 What is diverticular disease?

-As you get older, it’s common for small pouches called diverticula to form in the wall of your digestive tract, usually your colon.
-Diverticular disease refers to a group of conditions that involve the formation of diverticula.
+As people get older, it is common for small pouches called diverticula (singular: diverticulum) to form in the wall of the digestive tract, usually in your colon.

-- Severe, persistent pain in one side of your abdomen, usually the lower left side
+- Severe, persistent pain in your abdomen, usually the lower left side

 What causes diverticular disease?

 The exact cause of diverticular disease is unknown, but experts theorize that diverticula form in weakened places in the wall of your digestive tract in response to pressure.
 It’s also not clear why diverticula lead to symptoms and complications in some people and not in others.

 As a preventive measure, your doctor may recommend eating a diet high in fiber (roughage), and drinking lots of water.
 This creates a softer and bulkier stool, which your colon can handle more easily, reducing the pressure inside the colon and the stress on the colon wall.

 Treatment for diverticular disease depends on your symptoms.